 The SEE Fallback Procedures are performed through Shadow Auctions which rely on a mechanism described in public rules or public documents and are executed by the Allocation Platform, which is a unique platform already used for other timeframes.
 The algorithm used by Shadow Auctions calculates moreover a marginal price for the offered capacity according to the bid prices of the market participants and is thus market based.
 Compared with other fallback procedure options, pricing of capacity allocated by Shadow Auctions reflects better its actual value, ensuring an efficient allocation.

-If needed, the SEE Fallback Procedures will be revised after day-ahead allocation is performed through the SDAC in the SEE CCR, e.g. the Market Coupling is in operation.

 Article 1